brijeshb42/querybuilder/README.md

 ```

 ##### BETWEEN
-For all articles with `pageviews` between 10000 and 15000, the JSON query will be:
+For all articles with `pageviews` between 10000 and 15000, the JSON query will be (First value in array is the lower limit and the second value is the upper limit):
 ```json
 {
    "BETWEEN": {